pranavmurugan/symptom-detection/README.md

-# NLP for Symptom Detection in Oncology
+# Natural Language Processing for Symptom Detection in Unstructured Provider-Patient Conversation
-## 6.871 Final Project Repository of Anisha Agarwal, Tiana Cui, Carlo Duffy and Pranav Murugan
+## Anisha Agarwal, Tiana Cui, Carlo Duffy and Pranav Murugan
+## 6.871 Final Project Repository

 ## Instructions for Use: